learn-co-curriculum/python-p3-environment-setup/README.md

 ## Conclusion

-Virtual environments allow us to have a deterministic and predictable runtime for our python projects.
-We can define specific versions for python and the dependencies we need.
+Virtual environments allow us to have a deterministic and predictable runtime for our Python projects.
+We can define specific versions for Python and the dependencies we need.
 We can easily add new virtual environments for multiple projects we have on our machine.
 ***